 Graduate Cost Of Attendance (Based On Program)

 - Engineering, Science, Liberal Arts, Psychology, Aviation = $42,640

 Getting Your I-20 Document Delivered To You:

-Florida Tech will send you your official I-20 electronically as a .pdf attachment to an email.
-You can download the copy and use it for your US Embassy appointment.
-This is the preferred method to send your I-20.
+Florida Tech will email the I-20 as a PDF attachment.
+Students can download the copy and use it for their US Embassy appointment.

 Students who are transferring from another school in the United States may have the option to pick up their I-20 document in person on campus.
-Transfer students must notify the proper office at your current school of your intent to transfer to Florida Tech as soon as possible.
-Be prepared to provide them with a copy of your Florida Tech admission letter.
+Transfer students must notify the proper office at their current institution of their intent to transfer to Florida Tech as soon as possible, and they must provide their current institution with a copy of their Florida Tech admission letter.